 Titanium is known for its corrosion resistance, strength, durability, and light weight.
 It is commonly found in rocks, clay, sand, and soil in ilmenite and rutile.
 When those two minerals are processed, they produce titanium tetrachloride, which, by adding sodium, produces pure titanium.

-There are two methods for etching titanium, which are hydrochloric acid and electrolytic.
+There are two methods for etching titanium: hydrochloric acid and electrolytic.
 Hydrochloric acid (HF) is preferred because it produces excellent quality and can be serialized.
 The electrolytic process involves an electrolyte, anode, and cathode to remove titanium by reverse plating.

-The benefits to titanium etching are low cost, limitless part complexity, and short lead times.
+The benefits to titanium etching are cost-effectiveness, limitless part complexity, and short lead times.
 The tooling for titanium etching can be changed and adapted easily without the need for extra preparation.
-Since titanium etching does not use heat or mechanical force, components do not require any after process treatments such as deburring or flattening.
+Additionally, since titanium etching does not use heat or mechanical force, components do not require any after process treatments, such as deburring or flattening.